CAP: Evaluation of Persuasive and Creative Image Generation: Results

 \subsection{Alignment}

-\textbf{Baseline alignment metrics struggle with implicit input text.} We first analyze the alignment between $I_{AR}$ and $I_{LLM}$ images generated by AuraFlow-2 \cite{AuraFlow} and SDXL \cite{sdxl}, as well as real images, $I_{real}$.
-Table \ref{tab:alignment} presents baseline and proposed alignment scores for both generated and real advertisement images.
-Since $I_{real}$ are the ground-truth images in the dataset and $AR_m$ are the interpretation of real images, we expect $I_{real}$ to have higher alignment score than $I_{gen}$ (i.e. $I_{AR}$, $I_{LLM}$).
-Both baseline metrics (VQA and Image Reward) score the $I_{real}$ lower than the generated images, which contradicts our expectation.
-This highlights the limitations of these metrics when evaluating the alignment of images and implicit prompts.

-Table \ref{tab:alignment_agreement} shows that the agreement between human annotators in evaluation of alignment is 0.88.
-The agreement between human annotators and the CITE metric, Image Reward, and VQA is 0.71 (substantial agreement \cite{agreement}), 0.11 (none to slight agreement \cite{agreement}), and 0.31 (fair agreement \cite{agreement}), resp., across all images.
-The gap in agreement scores between our proposed metric (CITE) and baseline metrics is even more significant for PSA advertisements.
-Unlike commercial ads, which often contain recognizable objects (e.g., the Gatorade in Fig. \ref{fig:intro}), PSAs typically rely on implicit messaging, as they do not promote a specific product.
+\textbf{Baseline alignment metrics struggle with implicit input text.} Table \ref{tab:alignment_agreement} - column All, which is the agreement over all the images in our human evaluation, shows that the agreement between human annotators in evaluation of alignment is 0.86.
+We show variants of the AIM metric using different MLLMs used for description (Fig.~\ref{fig:CITE}) and LLMs.
+The best agreement between human annotators and the AIM metric is 0.68 (substantial agreement \cite{agreement}).
+In contrast, agreement with ImageReward is 0.11 (none to slight agreement \cite{agreement}), with VQAScore is 0.31 (fair agreement \cite{agreement}), and with CLIPScore is 0.17 (none to slight agreement), across all images.
+The gap in agreement scores between our proposed metric (AIM) and baseline metrics is even more significant for PSA advertisements (\eg compared to VQAScore).
+Unlike commercial ads, which often contain recognizable objects (\eg the Gatorade in Fig.~\ref{fig:intro}), PSAs typically do not promote a specific product hence the exact content to be depicted is even more implicit.
 This larger gap in PSA evaluation demonstrates the limitations of baseline metrics in effectively assessing images generated from implicit text prompts.
-Fig. \ref{fig:example} shows examples of the alignment by baseline and proposed metrics.
+This table also demonstrates the impact of training the LLM (compared to the zero-shot version).
+Fig.~\ref{fig:example} shows examples of the alignment by baseline and proposed metrics.
+In the supplementary, we also include results from scoring ads with baseline metrics (VQAScore, CLIPScore, ImageReward) on both real and generated images.
+We observe that some baseline metrics score \emph{real} ad images \emph{worse} than generated ones, which contradicts expectations and calls these metrics' reliability into question.